Note: This post contains affiliate links. Read more about it here.

-Did you ignore any gut reactions you had that something wasn’t right?
-Think about when you first saw the problem and what you told yourself at that time.
-Did you listen to your inner voice and take actions by discussing your concerns or ending the relationship.
+Did you ignore any gut reactions you had that something wasn’t right in previous relationships?
+Think about when you first saw the problem and what you told yourself at the time.
+Did you listen to your inner voice and take actions by discussing your concerns or ending the relationship?
 Or did you push forward, disregarding your own concerns?

 If you were able to see problems and moved to address them, this shows that you trust yourself and value your own emotional health.